LeaVerou/lea.verou.me/blog/2024/css-conditionals-now/index.md

 Why is that?
 Several reasons:
 - It is _far_ easier to change the implementation than to change the user-facing API, so it’s worth making sacrifices to keep it clean from the get go.
-- Most products (in the general sense) have way more users than developers, so this minimizes collective pain.
+- Most products have way more users than developers, so this minimizes collective pain.
 - Internal complexity can be managed far more easily, with tooling or even good comments.
 - Managing complexity internally localizes it and contains it better.
 - Once the underlying platform improves, only one codebase needs to be changed to reap the benefits.